AnhNguyen-Olivia/Arduino_Watering_System/README.md

 3. Create a **feature branch** for your changes.
 4. Commit and push your changes.
 5. Submit a **pull request** for review.

-## License
-This project follows the MIT License.
-See `LICENSE` for details.